 Are you an avid hiker?
 If so, you know how problematic sudden storms can be.
 Unexpected rain can and will soak your best backpack and all of the trekking essentials you’re carrying in it.
 In other words, your extra clothes, snacks, and electronics will end up soaked and potentially destroyed.

 How to combat this?
 One option would be to carry a dry bag or a waterproof backpack.
 However, a lot of these products lack features you’d want to have in your lightweight backpack, particularly in terms of capacity.
-You can read the best budget hiking backpack for under $100.
+You can read the best backpack for the Camino de Santiago for more recommendations.
 The other, and a much better option, would be to simply get yourself a quality backpack rain cover.

 These uncomplicated but exceptionally convenient products are water-repellent (obviously) and, at the same time, quite lightweight.
 In addition, most of them fold small enough that they don’t take up a lot of space when they’re not being used.
 Finally, backpack rain covers are extremely easy to use, which comes in very handy when you’re in a hurry to wrap up your rucksack before it’s drenched.